 The LEA will nominate candidates for initial training and certification under this MOA.
-For each candidate, ICE may request any information necessary for a background check and to evaluate a candidate's suitability to participate in the enforcement of immigration authorities under this MOA.
+For each candidate, ICE may request any information necessary for a background check to include but not be limited to submission of fingerprints and a personal history questionnaire to evaluate a candidate's suitability to participate in the enforcement of immigration authorities under this MOA.
 All candidates must be United States citizens.
-All candidates must have at least two years of LEA work experience.
-All candidates must be approved by ICE and must be able to qualify for appropriate federal security clearances.
+All candidates must have at least two (2) years of LEA work experience and in the case of TFO's at least two years of Detective experience within the LEA, and hold Peace Officer status in the State of Ohio.
+All candidates must be approved by ICE and must be found eligible for access to sensitive information.